North Coast Synthesis Ltd.

 Cheap fine-tuning with LoRA

-2025-08-01 Video basics training text image GPT LoRA Rather than re-training the entire large matrices of a model, we can train smaller, cheaper adjustments that function like software patches.
+2025-08-01 Video basics fine-tuning text image GPT LoRA Rather than re-training the entire large matrices of a model, we can train smaller, cheaper adjustments that function like software patches.
 Access: $$$ Pro

 Better (than) tokenization with BLTs